dunghoang369/feature-store/README.md

 + **PostgreSQL_utils** folder: contain funtions to interact with PostgreSQL such as: create table, insert data to PostgreSQL
 + **run_env_airflow** folder: enviroment to run airflow service
 + **utils** folder: helper funtions
++ **This repo is implemented on 100GB diabetes data stored on Google Cloud Storage**

 ## 1. Installation
 + Tested on Python 3.9.12 (recommended to use a virtual environment such as Conda)